 ISSUE_MULTISELECT_HISTORY tables.
-It allows to assemble the complete current state of an issue without a full table scan.
+The field allows you to assemble the complete current state of an issue without a full table scan.

 true for the current issue records and

 false for historical issue records.
-To get values of
+To get values in the

-is_active field for all of the issues, re-sync your connector.
+is_active field for all issues, re-sync your connector.
 We are gradually rolling out this feature to connectors set up after September 10, 2020.

 We have added a new column,